mysticatea/eslint-plugin-node/docs/rules/no-unsupported-features.md

 ## 📖 Rule Details

-:warning: This rule expects to be used with the following configuration:
+⚠️ This rule expects to be used with the following configuration:

 ```json
 {